riyons/nextjs-centralized-error-handler/README.md

 export default errorHandler(handler, options);
 ```

+This customization allows for detailed, structured responses that can include metadata like a timestamp, providing a richer error-handling experience for users and developers alike.

 ### Customizing Error Responses
 Developers can pass a `formatError` function to customize how errors are returned.
 This function allows for adding additional metadata (e.g., timestamp) to the response.